Subscribers API

 • List and read subscribers (Read)

-• Create and update subscribers (Write)
+• Create, update, and redact subscribers (Write)

 Common Use Cases